getodk/docs/contributing.rst

 Image file names should:

-- be as short as possible while still being descriptive
+- be short yet descriptive
-- be all lower case
+- contain only lower case charecters
 - have no spaces
-- use hyphens as the separator.
+- use hyphens as the separator

 Good image file names: